12 Monkeys: Themes

-Memory, time, and technology

-12 Monkeys studies the subjective nature of memories and their effect on perceptions of reality.
-Examples of false memories include Cole's recollection of the airport shooting, altered each time he has the dream, and a "mentally divergent" man at the asylum who has false memories.
+Thematic elements

+In the biographical novel Gilliam on Gilliam, director Terry Gilliam described the film as "very much about the twentieth century's inundation of information and about deciphering what among all this noise and imagery is useful and important to our lives"; these themes are expressed in conflicts between the protagonist and antagonistic elements in the relative 'past' and 'future'.

-References to time, time travel, and monkeys are scattered throughout the film, including the Woody Woodpecker cartoon "Time Tunnel" playing on the TV in a hotel room, the Marx Brothers film Monkey Business (1931) on TV in the asylum, and the subplots involving monkeys (drug testing, news stories and animal rights).
-The film is also intended to be a study of people's declining ability to communicate in modern civilization due to the interference of technology.
+References to time, time travel, and monkeys are scattered throughout the film, including the Woody Woodpecker cartoon, Time Tunnel (1969), playing on the TV in a hotel room, the Marx Brothers film Monkey Business (1931) on TV in the asylum, and the subplots involving monkeys (drug testing, news stories and animal rights).

 Allusions to other films and media

 12 Monkeys is inspired by the French short film La Jetée (1962); as in La Jetée, characters are haunted by the images of their own deaths.
 Like La Jetée, 12 Monkeys contains references to Alfred Hitchcock's Vertigo (1958).
 Toward the end of the film, Cole and Railly hide in a theater showing a 24-hour Hitchcock marathon and watch scenes from Vertigo and The Birds.
 Railly then transforms herself with a blonde wig, as Judy (Kim Novak) transforms herself into blonde Madeleine in Vertigo; Cole sees her emerge within a red light, as Scottie (James Stewart) saw Judy emerge within a green light.
 Brief notes of Bernard Herrmann's film score can also be heard.
 Railly also wears the same coat Novak wore in the first part of Vertigo.
 The scene at Muir Woods National Monument, where Judy (as Madeleine) looks at the growth rings of a felled redwood and traces back events in her past life, resonates with larger themes in 12 Monkeys.
 Cole and Railly later have a similar conversation while the same music from Vertigo is repeated.
 The Muir Woods scene in Vertigo is also reenacted in La Jetée.
 In a previous scene in the film, Cole wakes up in a hospital bed with the scientists talking to him in chorus.
 This is a direct homage to the "Dry Bones" scene in Dennis Potter's The Singing Detective.

-James Cole is a notable Christ figure in film.
+James Cole is a notable Christ figure in the film.
 The film is significant in the genre of science-fiction film noir, and it alludes to various "canonical noir" films.